 DSI strives to build strong, long-term partnerships with all its suppliers.
-As a responsible and sustainable company, we prioritize partnerships with local suppliers wherever possible, allowing us to support local economic development, resilience, and value creation.
-In 2023, 12 % of our suppliers were local based on the Project locations.
-The impact is due to slowdown in operations and focus on the restructuring plan.
+As a responsible and sustainable company, we prioritise partnerships with local suppliers wherever possible, allowing us to support local economic development, resilience, and value creation.
+In 2020, 48% of our suppliers were local.
+Despite the slow-down in operations and focus on the restructuring plan, 60% of total procurement spending created value for local suppliers, a level that has been consistent for the past three years.